- Are there financial aid and scholarships for international applicants?

 F-1 students may work on-campus at SVA for a maximum of 20 hours per week while school is in session.
 Federal regulations prohibit any off-campus employment (including credit-bearing internships off-campus) without prior authorization from the ISO and the U.S. government.
 Engaging in unauthorized employment is a violation of your visa status.

 - I'm interested in the low-residency MFA program but want to stay in the U.S. longer than the summer semester.
 Is that possible?

 SVA’s I-20 will be issued only for the summer semester when full-time study is required.
 Because the low-residency MFA programs do not require 12 credits of full-time study in the fall and spring semesters, and classes are offered online, SVA’s I-20 cannot be extended to cover the entire academic year.
 By law, no more than the equivalent of one on-line/distance education class or 3 credits per session may count towards the "full course of study" requirement.
-Students are not permitted to register for classes other than their program for the purpose of fulfilling the full-time study requirement.
+Students are not permitted to register for SVA classes other than their program for the purpose of fulfilling the full-time study requirement.
 Students will not be eligible to apply for the 12-month Optional Practical Training benefit upon completion of studies of the following low-residency programs: MFA Art Practice and MFA Visual Narrative.